sugarlabs/sugar-docs/activity.md

----
-layout: default
-title: Write an activity
----

 Write your own HTML activity
 ============================

-After you have [built](build.html) the development environment, enter the source directory in a sugar-build shell
+After you have [built](build.md.html) the development environment, enter the source directory in a sugar-build shell

     make shell